Undergraduate BA (Hons)

 To gain a place on this film studies degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your film studies personal statement (up to 500 words), we’ll want to understand:
+Within your film studies personal statement (up to 4,000 characters), we’ll want to understand:

-• and why the University of Salford and this film studies degree is the right choice for your future goals.
+• Why is the University of Salford and this film studies degree the right choice for your future goals?

 Standard entry requirements